 Transforming Climate Finance and Green Investment with Blockchains establishes and analyzes the connection between this revolutionary technology and global efforts to combat climate change.
 The benefits of blockchain come through various profound alterations such as the adoption of smart contracts, which are set to redefine governance and regulatory structures as well as transaction systems in coming decades.
 Each chapter contains a "problem statement" that describes the challenges blockchain technology can address.

-The first book of its kind, Transforming Climate Finance and Green Investment with Blockchains brings together original visions and insights from the members of the International Core Group on Blockchain Climate Finance, comprising thought leaders, financial professionals, international development practitioners, technology entrepreneurs, fintech innovators, scholars, experienced lawyers, and journalists from 20 countries.
+The first book of its kind, Transforming Climate Finance and Green Investment with Blockchains brings together original visions and insights from the members of the Blockchain Climate Institute, comprising thought leaders, financial professionals, international development practitioners, technology entrepreneurs, fintech innovators, scholars, experienced lawyers, and journalists from 20 countries.
 This book will help readers understand blockchain technology, how it can facilitate the implementation of the Paris Agreement and accelerate the global transition to green economy.

 - Provides an authoritative examination of this emerging digital technology and its implications on the global climate change governance